 - South Dakota State University – Intern located in Brookings and Aberdeen, South Dakota

-- University of Wisconsin-Madison – Intern located in Wisconsin Dells, Wisconsin
+- University of Wisconsin-Madison – Intern located in Milwaukee, Wisconsin

-Students from a variety of fields of study including agronomy, community planning, engineering, environmental science, natural resource planning, plant and soil science, water resources, weather and climate science and more are encouraged to apply.
+All undergraduate students – regardless of home institution – are encouraged to apply.
+Since the internships will vary in focus, students studying a variety of fields – including agronomy, community planning, engineering, environmental science, natural resource planning, plant and soil science, water resources, weather, and climate science and more – will have the experience necessary to be successful.

-NOTE: To be eligible you must be a US Citizen or permanent resident and a current undergraduate student in the US with at least one year of undergraduate coursework completed and at least one semester of coursework remaining after your summer internship before obtaining your bachelor’s degree.
-International students are not eligible.
+Please note – To be eligible you must be a US Citizen or permanent resident and a current undergraduate student in the US with at least one year of undergraduate coursework completed and at least one semester of coursework remaining after your summer internship before obtaining your bachelor’s degree.
+Unfortunately, international students are not eligible.
 This opportunity is only for undergraduate students.

 Meet our Mentors